UEFI4Phone/edk2-sagit/README.md

 ## Status

 Can load GRUB2 from a fat partition on the UFS.(/firmware is tested,you can also format the useless /cust for it)
+Windows now boots with minimal ACPI tables.
+(Checkout minimal-acpi branch)

 ### Working
 Continuous Display